Bacon's Castle |

 A CSA gun battery on Ragged Island Creek.

 Patriots rebuilt the fort during the American Revolution and gave it its present name, also known as Fort at the Rocks.
 It was rebuilt four times and is now in a seven-pointed star shape.
 It was also known as Fort at Rock Wharf in 1813.
-The fort was rebuilt again to protect Richmond during the Civil War.
+The fort was rebuilt again (with ten guns) in 1861 to protect Richmond during the Civil War.
+Some CSA records list it as Day's Point Battery.
 It was abandoned when guns from the Union ships could reach the fort, but the fort's guns could not reach the ships.
 Union troops landed and destroyed the fort's magazines in May 1862.
 Some of the earthworks have since eroded off the bluff and into the river.
-The sign at the park entrance says Fort Boykins (sic).
 On a clear day, the bluff offers an excellent view of the "Ghost Fleet", a reserve fleet of mothballed U.S. Navy vessels at anchor in the James River.

-Located to the west was CSA Wrenn's Mill Battery, on the east-side of Wrenn's Millpond.
-Nearby was Day's Point Battery (1861 - 1862), although this may actually be a reference for Fort Boykin itself.
+Located to the west was CSA Wrenn's Mill Battery, on the east side of Wrenn's Millpond.
+State marker located on VA 10.

 Fort Huger (2)

-A CSA earthwork located directly across from Mulberry Point in Newport News.
+A CSA 13-gun earthwork located directly across from Mulberry Point in Newport News.
 Originally known as Hardin's Point Battery.
 Also spelled Hardy.
 Abandoned by the CSA and then taken by Union troops in May 1862.
 The earthwork still exists.
 The site was opened as an Isle of Wight county park in December 2007, with nine replica display guns.
 Archaeological excavations are ongoing.
+See also Fort Huger Project from Archaeological Consultants of the Carolinas, Inc.

 Hog Island Blockhouse